 Email: freedomofinformation@sa.gov.au

-If you are refused access to all or part of a document that you requested access to, you will be informed of the reasons why and advised of your rights to seek a review or appeal.
+If you are refused access to all or part of a document you requested access to, you will be informed of the reasons why and advised of your rights to seek a review or appeal.

 You can download a copy of an application for review of an FOI determination (decision) on the State Records website.

-Contact details for Ombudsman SA
+Ombudsman SA

 Phone: 8226 8699